Landlords life insurance strategy and calculatorMake Text Bigger

-I am not a financial adviser and the following should not be construed as financial advice.
+I am surrendered my licences to provide financial advice back in 2009 when I retired from the industry, hence the following should not be construed as financial advice.
 It’s just my opinion as a landlord on what the minimum amount of Landlords Life Insurance should be purchased.

 If I were to die tomorrow my wife would have two or three choices:-

 1) Sell the property portfolio and pay off the loans

 3) Do nothing and force the mortgage lender to call in the loans, eventually reposes the properties and sell them.
 This would cost a lot more than options 1) and 2) above.
 The reason is that substantial fees and penalties would be incurred and the mortgage lenders primary incentive would be to recover as much money as possible.
 Now I know that mortgage lenders have a duty to sell the properties for as much as possible, however, is that really what you think happens?

 In my case, I want my wife to continue to receive rental income as I genuinely believe that property is the best form of investment.
 Therefore options 1) and 3) are out of the window for me.

 On that basis, refinancing is her only viable option.
 However, to get a decent deal and retain the same level of cashflow she will need to be borrowing around 50% LTV.
 This is because it will cost her a lot of money to refinance and the interest rates she will be paying are far higher these days than when I arranged my tracker mortgages at bank base rate plus 1% to 2%.